Dr Chiara Quaranta

 Background

 Dr Chiara Quaranta is Teaching Fellow in Film Studies at the University of Edinburgh, where she also completed her PhD on philosophical and cinematic iconoclasm in 2019.
 She has previously taught film modules at the Universities of Edinburgh, Stirling and Dundee.
-She is peer-review administrator and copy editor of the journal Film-Philosophy.
+She is an editorial board member of the Film-Philosophy journal.
 Her research interests lie at the intersection of philosophy and cinema, with particular attention to ethics and aesthetics.

 Qualifications